carobellum/carobellum/README.md

 I am a postdoctoral researcher at the the Brain and Mind Institute, London, Canada with [Prof. Joern Diedrichsen](https://www.uwo.ca/bmi/investigators/joern-diedrichsen.html).

-🔭 Currently, I'm working on understanding the interaction between the neocortex and cerebellum using high-resolution neuroimaging techniques.
+🔭 Currently, I'm investingating the interaction between the neocortex and cerebellum using high-resolution neuroimaging techniques.

 🏫 Before that, I completed a postdoc at the University of Cambridge and the Alan Turing Institute London with [Dr. Sarah Morgan](https://www.neuroscience.cam.ac.uk/directory/profile.php?SarahMorgan) and [Professor Ed Bullmore](https://www.neuroscience.cam.ac.uk/directory/profile.php?etb23).
 Here, I wrote a [natural language processing algorithm](https://alan-turing-institute.github.io/netts/) that maps language as a network to predict psychosis risk and clinical outcomes ([Publication](https://www.medrxiv.org/content/10.1101/2022.02.25.22271517v1)[Media Coverage](https://www.medscape.com/viewarticle/972158)).